 Statistical modelling

 We modelled variation in herbivore functioning according to gradients in benthic habitat composition, exploitation pressure, and grazing assemblage biodiversity.
 Explanatory covariates were derived from fish and benthic surveys.
-First, to account for fishing effects ranging from pristine Chagos reefs to heavily-exploited Seychelles reefs, we estimated total community biomass as a proxy for exploitation pressure.
+First, to account for fishing effects ranging from near-pristine Chagos reefs to heavily-exploited Seychelles reefs, we estimated total community biomass as a proxy for exploitation pressure.
 Fishable biomass is highly sensitive to exploitation pressure and, in the Indian Ocean, is predicted by human populations, access to markets, and fisheries management (McClanahan et al. 2016).
-Reefs were also assigned a categorical fishing pressure covariate to distinguish between protected (i.e. no-take), exploited, and pristine reefs.
+Reefs were also assigned a categorical fishing pressure covariate to distinguish between protected (i.e. no-take), exploited, and remote reefs.
 Second, benthic surveys provided site-level estimates of benthic composition.
 We estimated the site-level cover for four major habitat-forming groups (live hard coral, macroalgae, available substrate, and rubble), and structural complexity, by averaging across replicates at each site.
 To understand the range of benthic habitat types across the dataset, we categorised reefs according to their benthic regime, using a correlation-based PCA and K-means clustering (Jouffray et al. 2015).
 The optimal number of clusters was found using an elbow method with k=2-15 range, and then applied to the K-means clustering.
 For Seychelles reefs which were surveyed in multiple years, we estimated regimes at each site by averaging cover values over time.
 Third, we quantified grazing assemblage diversity by measuring the total number of species observed at each reef, and grazing assemblage composition by estimating Pielou’s evenness from a community matrix of species-level biomass estimates, separately for each functional group.
 Richness estimates were rarefied using sample-size-based rarefaction curves, where the rarefied richness estimate was set to the lowest number of individual fish observed in the dataset (Chao and Jost 2012; Hsieh et al. 2016).
 Prior to statistical modelling, we scaled and centered all continuous covariates to a mean of zero and standard deviation of one, and converted the categorical fishing status covariate into two dummy variables (fished - protected, fished - pristine) (Schielzeth 2010).

 We used multimodel inference to assess parameter effect sizes.
 For each function, we fitted a global linear mixed effects model with five benthic fixed effects (hard coral, macroalgae, sand, rubble and structural complexity) and four exploitation fixed effects (fishable biomass, pristine reef, protected reef and mean size), for gamma distributed errors ().
 Potential covariance among reefs in the same dataset and year was modelled using nested random intercept terms where, for each observation i at each reef j in dataset k: